discord-samba/localization/_guides/using_the_localization_module.md

 Another solution would be to write a script that automatically generates a file containing an exported object populated with all of your resource keys.
 You can retrieve all loaded resource keys by using [`Localization.getKeys()`](/localization/docs/classes/localization.html#getkeys) at runtime after all of your localization resources have been loaded.
-Of course, you will need to iterate over all categories and subcategories you've created as well, which you would want to create distinct objects for, given they are all distinct subsets of the language you've loaded.
+You will want to create distinct objects for specific categories and subcategories as well as they are all distinct subsets of the language you've loaded and proxies targeting them represent those subsets with regards to the resources the proxy has access to.